-A Place to Go, A Time To Grow
+A Place to Go, A Time to Grow

 “Our highest endeavor must be to develop free human beings who are able of themselves to impart purpose and direction to their lives.
-The need for imagination, a sense of truth, and a feeling of responsibility—these three forces are the very nerve of education.”
+The need for imagination, a sense of truth, and a feeling of responsibility—these three forces are the very nerve of education.” ― Rudolf Steiner

-Early Childhood: 2.5 – 6 years
+Early Childhood: 3 – 6 years

 ec indoor work.jpeg